DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Method

 We define SMPL-X proxy as a 2D dense representation establishing pixel-to-surface correspondences.
 For view $v$, the proxy $\mathbf{P}_v = (\mathbf{P}_v^{\mathrm{seg}}, \mathbf{P}_v^{\mathrm{uv}})$ consists of segmentation and UV components.
-To construct the ground-truth proxies for training, we assign each semantic body part a unique RGB color to create $\mathbf{P}_v^{\mathrm{seg}}$, and directly encode the uv coordinates as RGB values for $\mathbf{P}_v^{\mathrm{uv}}$.
-For hand fitting, we further subdivide the hands into 12 semantic parts: two palms and ten fingers.
-We use RGB encoding instead of single-channel representations because the pre-trained VAE decoder from SD 2.1 is optimized for three-channel outputs, and empirically we find RGB encoding achieves better reconstruction quality.
-The UV coordinates on mesh faces are computed via barycentric interpolation: for any point $\mathbf{p}$ on a face with vertices $a, b, c$ having uv coordinates $\mathbf{u}_a, \mathbf{u}_b, \mathbf{u}_c$ and barycentric weights $(\lambda_a,\lambda_b,\lambda_c)$:
+Both are encoded as three-channel images to match the pre-trained VAE decoder of SD~2.1, which empirically yields better reconstruction quality than single-channel alternatives. $\mathbf{P}_v^{\mathrm{seg}}$ assigns each semantic body part a unique RGB color. $\mathbf{P}_v^{\mathrm{uv}}$ stores the uv coordinates in the first two channels with the third set to one.
+We render the textured mesh with perspective projection to obtain the proxy images.